 Hebrews 11:3

 In similar fashion, we need to adopt a more trans logical set of spiritual glasses to see the spiritual world Jesus called the kingdom of God or the kingdom of heaven.
-It is a world in which we do no worship on this mountain or that mountain.
+It is a world in which we do not worship on this mountain or that mountain.
 It is a world in which we worship God and follow Jesus in spirit and in truth.

 It is a world in which we seek to drink the Living Water from the well of Life, the fount of which is opened to us in Jesus.
-If the kingdom of God is anything like the material universe, we may only hope to “see” a small fraction of it and catch glimpses and shadows only of the incomprehensively vast and immeasurable expense that lies beyond our human reach.
+If the kingdom of God is anything like the material universe, we may only hope to “see” a small fraction of it and catch glimpses and shadows of the incomprehensively vast and immeasurable expense that lies beyond our human reach.

 “What no eye has seen,